-Configure two-factor authentication
+Configure multi-factor authentication

 To use two-factor authentication, you need to: